sravanigodavarthi/AWS-ELT-Pipeline/README.md

 ### Data Details:
 The dataset is sourced from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
-* **Trip Record Data:** The February 2024 dataset, “NYC_TLC_trip_data_2024_02.parquet,” contains around 3 million yellow taxi trip records.
+* **Trip Record Data:** The February 2024 dataset, `NYC_TLC_trip_data_2024_02.parquet`, contains around 3 million yellow taxi trip records.
 Each record has 19 details about the trip, like pick-up and drop-off timestamps, pick-up and drop-off locations, trip distances, breakdown of fares, types of rates, methods of payment, and driver-reported passenger counts.
 The detailed explanation of this data is provided in the data dictionary. https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf

-* **Geographical Details**: The “taxi_zone_lookup.csv” provides key location details such as service zones, taxi zones, and boroughs.
+* **Geographical Details**: The `taxi_zone_lookup.csv` provides key location details such as service zones, taxi zones, and boroughs.
 This information is important in understanding patterns of travel and areas of high demand, thereby contributing to a more comprehensive analysis.

 # NYC Taxi - Data Warehouse on AWS <img src="assets/NYC_taxi.png" align="right" width="100" />